offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ### The Iron Road Federation

-Controlling the eastern trade routes between [[Thymeris the Golden]] and the northern ports, the Iron Road Federation is the wealthiest confederation.
+Controlling the eastern trade routes between [Thymeris the Golden](Thymeris%20the%20Golden.md) and the northern ports, the Iron Road Federation is the wealthiest confederation.
 Led by **Pathfinder Kesh Iron-Route**, they maintain:
 - 50 major caravans
 - 12,000 active traders
-- Exclusive agreements with three [[Political Systems/Ruin-Holder Kingdoms|Ruin-Holder Kingdoms]]
+- Exclusive agreements with three [Ruin-Holder Kingdoms](Political%20Systems/Ruin-Holder%20Kingdoms.md)
-- The most complete Song-Maps of eastern [[Valdris]]
+- The most complete Song-Maps of eastern [Valdris](Valdris.md)

 ### The Garden-Followers

-This confederation has dedicated itself to following the [[Walking Gardens of Yss'andra]] for over 400 years.
+This confederation has dedicated itself to following the [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md) for over 400 years.
 They are the only people who can reliably predict the Gardens' movements and maintain exclusive rights to harvest certain plants.
 Led by **Elder Pathfinder Mirwen Thornwick**, they number only 3,000 but wield enormous cultural influence.

 ### The Storm Dancers

 Operating in the treacherous Western Reaches, the Storm Dancers navigate territories others consider impassable.
 They specialize in:
-- Weather prediction through [[Architect Ruins|Architect]] atmospheric devices
+- Weather prediction through [Architect](Architect%20Ruins.md) atmospheric devices
-- Trading with isolated [[Political Systems/Ruin-Shunner Republics|Ruin-Shunner]] communities
+- Trading with isolated [Ruin-Shunner](Ruin-Shunner%20Republics.md) communities
 - Recovering artifacts from storm-damaged ruins
 - Maintaining the only reliable routes through the Lightning Fields

 ### The Twilight Confederation

-A newer group formed in response to the [[Timeline|Recent Awakening]], the Twilight Confederation specializes in exploring newly activated ruins.
-They take enormous risks but have made several spectacular discoveries, including three previously unknown [[Architect Ruins|Architect]] sites.
+A newer group formed in response to the [Recent Awakening](Timeline.md), the Twilight Confederation specializes in exploring newly activated ruins.
+They take enormous risks but have made several spectacular discoveries, including three previously unknown [Architect](Architect%20Ruins.md) sites.

 ## Cultural Values: Freedom in Motion